 5. Makita XFD061 COMPACT Cordless Driver-Drill – Best Cordless Kit

-We’ve covered quite a few different types of drills on this list so far, including several cordless options.
-The problem is, most of them don’t include batteries, a charger, or a carrying case.
+We’ve covered several types of drills on this list so far, including cordless options.
+Most drills don’t include batteries, a charger, or a carrying case.
 But the Makita XFD061 kit contains everything you need to start completing projects today.

-The drill-driver in this package is equipped with brushless motors and a 2-speed transmission.
-You’ve got a max speed of 1,550 RPM in high and a top speed of 400 RPM in low for precise control over the drill.
+The drill driver in this package is equipped with a brushless motor and a 2-speed transmission.
+It has a max speed of 1,550 RPM on high and a top speed of 400 RPM on low for precise control over the drill.

-One nice thing about this tool is how light it is.
+One nice feature is how light it is.
 At a mere 3.8 pounds with the battery installed, it’s one of the lighter models we tested, saving your arms throughout the day.
 But we did have a complaint with the poorly placed LED work light.
 It creates a shadow on your work, making it difficult to see what you’re doing in some situations.

 6. Makita XPH12Z Cordless Hammer Driver-Drill

 The Makita XPH12Z Brushless Cordless Hammer Driver-Drill didn’t impress us as much as other Makita hammer drills, though it’s still a solid tool overall.
 It’s made with a brushless motor that offer improved efficiency and lifespan over brushed motors.
 This drill can reach a max speed of 2,000 RPM, but with a max torque of just 530 inch-pounds, it’s not as powerful as others we’ve tested.

 Still, we like the cordless freedom this drill provides, and it’s pretty lightweight at just 4.2 pounds with the battery installed.
 Unfortunately, the battery isn’t included, so you’ll have to factor that additional expense into an already pricey drill.